 As the Good Book says, " Pride goeth before destruction and a haughty spirit before a fall."
 They've got their thing coming!

-Ultimately, you can actually become friends ( it's happened many times), so stand your ground and keep your cool.
+Ultimately, you can actually become friends ( it has happened many times).
+"Stand your ground and keep your cool."

 "Stay humble, stay true, be confident, be you!" :)